rameshbalan/Python-Course/Day8/index.md

 • end with d followed by either a, r or p

 ### Double digest
 Use [dna.txt](dna_sequence.txt) which contains a made-up DNA sequence.
-Predict the fragment lengths that we will get if we digest the sequence with two made-up restriction enzymes – AbcI, whose recognition site is ANT*AAT, and AbcII, whose recognition site is GCRW*TG (asterisks indicate the position of the cut site).
+Predict the fragment lengths that we will get if we digest the sequence with two made-up restriction enzymes – AbcI, whose recognition site is ANT&ast;AAT, and AbcII, whose recognition site is GCRW&ast;TG (asterisks indicate the position of the cut site).